 The first biosimilar was approved by the European Union in 2006.
-Since then, the number of approved biosimilars has increased worldwide, and they are expected to play an increasingly important role in health care.1,2
+Since then, the number of approved biosimilars has increased worldwide, and they are expected to play an increasingly important role in healthcare.1,2

-A biosimilar is a biological product designed to be highly similar to its reference product.5,6 It’s important to remember that biosimilars are not generic drugs.
-Biosimilars are up to 1,000 times the size of small molecule generic drugs, and are far more structurally complex.7,8 It’s a highly skilled, multistep process to ensure that there are no clinically meaningful differences between the biosimilar and the reference product.6,7
+A biosimilar is a biological product designed to be both highly similar to, and have “no clinically meaningful differences” from, its reference product.
+It’s important to remember that biosimilars are not generic drugs.
+Biosimilars are up to 1,000 times the size of small molecule generic drugs, and are far more structurally complex.5-8

 Typically, there is a lower cost of development for a biosimilar than that of its reference biologic.
-This lower cost can help reduce the financial impact of medications on the health care system.
-Plus, it can help provide more treatment options for potentially deadly diseases like cancer.2
+This lower cost can help reduce the financial impact of medications on the healthcare system.
+Plus, it can help provide more treatment options for potentially deadly diseases like cancer.2,3

 The clinical testing requirements for biosimilars differ from those of the reference product.
 Still, biosimilars manufacturers must submit robust data, such as extensive analytical studies, plus nonclinical and clinical evidence.
 This totality of evidence is required before a biosimilar is approved for the market.6

 Regulatory agencies review the totality of evidence to determine whether the biosimilar can be approved for some or all of the indications of the reference product.11